byh711/HRI_Study_2021/README.md

 ## Acknowledgements

 This work was supported by a grant from the National Research Foundation of Korea (NRF) (Grant number:2021R1G1A1003801).
-We would like to thank our other research collaborators who contributed to this work.